Frollins/unseen-worlds-explorer/local-sightings.md

 # Local Sightings

-(All sources are anonymous and names have been redacted.
+(All sources are anonymous and names have been redacted, unless otherwise stated.
 Happy now, (REDACTED)?!)

 ## Hollow-Eyed Hunter